biaslab/ForneyLab.jl/CONTRIB.md

 Testing setup
 -------------
 [FactCheck](https://github.com/zachallaun/FactCheck.jl) is used as testing framework.
 The `/test/` directory follows the structure of the `/src/` directory.

-In general, at least the following should be tested:

-- The correctness of all defined constructors
-- Correctness of the output of all functions for all valid input types
-- Exceptions for invalid input arguments
-- Triggering all possible exceptions

-The main testing file `test_forneylab.jl` performs some tests on all available node types.
+Every test file should have the following filename format: `test_*.jl`.
+The test coverage should be as complete as possible.
+Please make sure you write tests for every piece of code you add.

 **Before each commit, confirm that all tests pass**.
 Pull requests that break tests or that do not include sufficient tests will not be merged.
 The tests are evaluated by simply running or including `test/runtests.jl`:

 ```jl